feralou/mdo/_posts/2012-01-17-bootstrap-in-a-list-apart-342.md

 ---
 layout: post
-status: publish
-tags:
-- Bootstrap
-- Design
-meta:
-  _edit_last: "1"
-type: post
-published: true
-title: "Bootstrap in A List Apart #342"
+title: Bootstrap in A List Apart No. 342
 ---

 <a href="http://www.alistapart.com/articles/building-twitter-bootstrap/" title="Bootstrap in A List Apart" target="_blank"><img src="http://www.markdotto.com/wp-content/uploads/2012/01/bootstrap-ala.png" alt="Bootstrap in A List Apart"></a>

 Not too long ago I was asked by the A List Apart crew to contribute an article on [Bootstrap](https://twitter.github.com/bootstrap).
 After some delays due to the Twitter redesign, the holidays, and some run-ins with the flu, I'm very happy to announce that the article has been published in [today's new edition](http://www.alistapart.com/issues/342).